1Birdo/DHT-P2P-Net/README.md

-You will also need to host your own bootstrap servers for the P2P to actual work, this might get implemented later for each instance to host and server their own in like a change or smth roll a dice to make it distribute more equallythis is for later
+You will also need to host your own bootstrap servers for the P2P to actual work, this might get implemented later for each instance to host and server their own in like a change or smth roll a dice to make it distribute more equally this is for later.

 ## Project Overview